Ramos refuses to retaliate after Lovren jibe

 In an interview with Copa90, Lovren suggested Real Madrid captain Ramos is made to look better by the strength of his team-mates, saying: "When he makes a mistake, he wins 5-1 or 5-2 and nobody cares."

-However, the Spain captain says he has no interest in indulging anyone who speaks out with the intention of making headlines.
+However, the Spain skipper says he has no interest in indulging anyone who speaks out with the intention of making headlines.

+"I've said it many times.
+I don't know if these things are said out of frustration or for other reasons," he told a news conference.

 Criticism of Ramos has been stronger this season due to Madrid's dreadful start in LaLiga, which saw Julen Lopetegui sacked as head coach after a run of five games without a win.